 - Must have a minimum prior year income of no less than $25,000

 - Must have a completed Cultural Data Project Profile with three years of financial data

-NEW: Applicants to this category are eligible to submit one other application in the Arts Learning, or Festivals, or Rental Support Program category, provided they meet the other category eligibility requirements.
+Note: Applicants to this category are eligible to submit one additional application in the Collaborative Community, Rental Support Program, or Neighborhood Arts category, provided the applicant meets the other category eligibility requirements.

 Not Eligible to Apply:

 Festival organizations (and other single annual event producers)

 - Non-Phoenix-Based Organizations

 Arts Service Organizations